mksinicus/my-nushell-scripts/README.md

 No docs, no warranty.
 Feel free to modify or use my code elsewhere.

-Personnaly I think `mdmake.nu` may stand a chance elsewhere, others are simply rubbish.
+Personally I think `mdmake.nu` may stand a chance elsewhere, others are simply rubbish.

 ## License